Levels Descriptions

 • Safety Drill – Jellyfish Arms and Unassisted Turn Back to the Wall

-• Safety Drill – Unassisted Starfish Back Float and Roll Over to a Starfish Front Float
+• Safety Drill – Unassisted Starfish Float and Roll Over to a Starfish Front Float

 • Safety Drill – Kick, Float, Kick